 This figure of speech uses a part to represent the whole or the whole to represent a part.

 For example, “I have the Viceroy, love the man.” and “All hands at work.”
-“Today, I am posting on Facebook about how useless Facebook is.”

 Epigram is a short saying that often uses words with contradictory meanings.
 It is known for its clarity, brevity, and wit, conveying interesting ideas about life situations, people, emotions, or ideas.

-Examples include “The child is the father of the man” (Wordsworth) and “Fools rush in where angels fear to tread.”
+Examples include “The child is the father of the man” (Wordsworth)

 Litotes is a figure of speech that uses understatement or negation to express the opposite idea.
 It is commonly used in novels, plays, and poems.

 For example, “Love’s not Time’s fool, though rosy lips and cheeks.
-Within his bending sickle’s compass come” (Shakespeare).
+Within his bending sickle’s compass come”.
+(Shakespeare)

 Circumlocution involves expressing facts or desires indirectly and repetitively instead of stating them directly.
 It can include sarcastic and uncertain descriptions, often used when the writer is not clear enough or wants to avoid offensive language.

-Examples include “The viewless couriers of the air” and “That statement of his was purely an effort of imagination.”
+“That statement of his was purely an effort of imagination.”

 Pleonasm or tautology refers to repeating the same fact or idea using different words.
 It can be used to emphasize a point or as a rhetorical device.
 Pleonasm is commonly used in poems and prose.

-Examples include “It is the privilege and birthright of every man to own fundamental rights as a citizen” and “I ate a tuna fish sandwich.”
+Examples include, “It is the privilege and birthright of every man to own fundamental rights as a citizen”

 If you want to add more impact and intrigue to your writing, mastering the art of important figure of speech is essential.
 Figures of speech are powerful rhetorical devices that allow you to express your thoughts and feelings in unique and captivating ways.
-In simpler terms, they are tools that give your words an extra dose of colour and allure, attracting and engaging readers or listeners.
+In simpler terms, they are tools that give your words an extra dose of color and allure, attracting and engaging readers or listeners.

 The term “figure” can be likened to a drawing or picture.
 When using figurative language, you paint vivid mental images for your audience, conveying information more swiftly and intensely than plain words alone.
 This adds depth and meaning to your text, leaving readers wondering and amplifying the vitality of your message.
 Figures of speech not only reveal your intention as a writer but also explain the deliberate word choices you make, infusing your text with flavor and greatly enhancing the reader’s enjoyment.